owysocky/Triangle-tracker-in-c-/README.md

 #### By _**Olha Wysocky**_

 ## Description
-_This is a website to track what given triangle is._
+_This is a program to track what given triangle is._

 ### Specs
 | Behavior - Plain English | Input | Output |